Return to Work

 (c) giving the commission the information the commission may request concerning the worker's return to work; and

-(d) doing other things that may be prescribed in regulations made under section 123.
+(d) doing other things that may be prescribed in the regulations.

-(2) The worker shall co-operate in his or her early and safe return to work by,
+(2) A worker shall co-operate in the early and safe return to work by

-(a) contacting his or her employer as soon as possible after the injury occurs and maintaining communication throughout the period of the worker's recovery;
+(a) contacting the employer as soon as possible after the injury occurs and maintaining communication throughout the period of the worker's recovery;

-(b) assisting the employer, as may be required or requested, to identify suitable employment that is available and consistent with the worker's functional abilities and that, where possible, restores his or her pre-injury earnings;
+(b) assisting the employer, as may be required or requested, to identify suitable employment that is available and consistent with the worker's functional abilities and that, where possible, restores the worker's pre-injury earnings;

 (c) accepting suitable employment identified under paragraph (b);